-The office of Federal Student Aid at the U.S. Department of Education will send you a Student Aid Report (SAR), which is a summary of the FAFSA data you submitted.
-You will get your SAR within three days to three weeks after you submit your FAFSA.
-Be sure to review your SAR to makes sure you didn't make an entry mistake on your FAFSA.
+The office of Federal Student Aid at the U.S. Department of Education will send you a FAFSA Submission Summary Report (this replaces the SAR), which is a summary of the FAFSA data you submitted.
+You will get your FAFSA Submission Summary within three days to three weeks after you submit your FAFSA.
+Be sure to review your FAFSA Summary to make sure you didn't make an entry mistakes on your FAFSA.